To be eligible for subspecialty certification in Female Pelvic Medicine and Reconstructive Surgery, candidates must meet the criteria below:

 - Electronic devices and other personal belongings are not allowed in the exam rooms, and should be left in your hotel room.
 The AOBOG is not responsible for any lost or stolen items.

-The exam is scored as follows for first-time candidates.
+The exam is scored as follows for both first-time and retake candidates.
 Candidates must achieve a score of 75% to pass:

 - 20 % – discussion of cases submitted from the log of clinical activity